sora-xor/sora-docs/src/nominating-validators.md

 Think of the stash as your cold wallet and the controller as your hot wallet.

-Funding operations are controlled by the stash and any other non-funding actions by the controller itself.
-This operation increases the security of your funds.
+Funding operations are controlled by the stash, while non-funding actions are managed by the controller itself.
+Having the stash and the controller accounts makes your funds more secure.

 You can read more [here](https://www.holdpolkadot.com/post/stash-account-controller-account-on-polkadot-and-kusama).

-4. Set the amount you want to stake and click on "Next"
+4. Set the amount you want to stake and click "Next".

 5. The next step is to choose the Validators you want to nominate.